stolostron/rhacm-docs/install/perform_scale.md

 ## Search scalability

-The scalability of the Search component depends on the performance of the data store, RedisGraph.
-The following variables are important to the search performance:
+The scalability of the Search component depends on the performance of the data store.
+The following variables are important when analyzing the search performance:

 * Physical memory
 * Write throughput (Cache recovery time)